raineedust/The-Odin-Marina/README.md

 This is a mockup design of a marina business Landing Page.

+## Try it Out!

+This project is hosted on GitHub Pages.
+Feel free to [try it out](https://raineedust.github.io/odin-landing-page/)!

 ## Inspiration

 The layout design is heavily inspired by the following image, with the author's own code implementation: